Supporting existing kiritaki (clients) through the transition

 You will still need to contact our Recovery Team managing the claim via email requesting the transfer, with confirmation that the requirements above have been met and when the transfer needs to occur.

-We expect existing suppliers that are not intending to deliver services under the new contract to support the release of providers and kiritaki to new suppliers as required.
+We expect existing suppliers that are not delivering services under the new contract to support the release of providers and kiritaki to new suppliers as required.

 Understanding the new service: guidance for kiritaki